As an Amazon Associate we earn from qualifying purchases.

 However, when you remove this fluid from the vacuum bag and heat it, the meat protein will begin solidifying, forming a dark and almost gelatinous paste.
 Many cooks find this unappealing, although it may taste great.
 The protein released from meat cooked on the flame will not be visible separately because it either solidifies with the heat or gets braised around the cooked portion.

-Many of us do not notice any water loss from the food we cook.
+Many do not notice any water loss from the food I cook.
 The truth is that when you cook meat on high flame, it may lose more fluid.
-Since we can see the amount of juice in the vacuum bag, we feel that only this method causes it.
+Since I can see the amount of juice in the vacuum bag, I feel that only this method causes it.

 A good way to test this is to cook chicken breasts in a pan or on a grill and separately cook one in a sous vide.
 You will notice the sous vide one is markedly larger when it is done cooking.
 This is because much less water was forced out of the meat.